Metropolitan District Homeowners’ Rights Task Force

 Commercial Interest Should Not Own Metro Districts

-by jklingel, 12 months ago
+by jklingel, over 2 years ago

 Sterling Ranch overall has been a fantastic community, but I have trouble trusting that the Community Authority Board (CAB) is really working in the residents’ best interest as opposed to the best interest of the community’s for-profit developer.
 The community developer set up the CAB structure - a collection of metro districts under a consolidated governing body - and granted itself incontestable control over the body by retaining control over a supermajority of the metro district seats.
 Residents have no decision-making parity, and per CAB members have no expectation of that parity for a minimum of 15 years, with the...
 Continue reading